edgarfinn/React-Intermediate-Reference/README.md

 Redux Form
 ---
 Redux form saves you having to set up event handlers, action creators and input validation.
-It is automatically connected to redux-form and passes input values straight to your formReducer reducer.
+It is automatically connected to redux and passes input values straight to your formReducer reducer.
 You should always allow **one** Field component for **each** piece of state to be updated.
 Redux form handles changes in form fields, taking care of event listeners, state changes and input validation.

 ```$ npm install redux-form --save```